Shop Categories

 But for those who live by the Pantone colour of the year, I do love a challenge and soon I realised that I still have some wriggle room, when it came to my gemstone choices in my handcrafted jewellery.

-The most obvious stone that encapsulates the Pantone 2026 colour would be Moonstone, a stone for new beginnings, especially Rainbow Moonstone, as it captures the essence of the Cloud Dancing, especially with its labradoressence:
+The most obvious stone that encapsulates the Pantone 2026 colour would be Moonstone, a stone for new beginnings, especially Rainbow Moonstone, as it captures the essence of the Cloud Dancer, especially with its labradoressence:

 Handcrafted recycled sterling silver bezel set pebble Rainbow Moonstone